HomeAutoUser/rf_Gateway/README.md

 ### Getting started

 System to receive digital signals and provide them to other systems for demodulation.
-Currently tested with 433 MHz, but not limited to that frequency or media.
+A CC1101 is used as receiver.
+The cabling is analogue and compatible with the SIGNALduino.
+You can toggle up to 4 reception modes with a minimum time of 30 seconds.
+It can be operated via the WEB interface or the uC command (telnet).
+Standard operation is possible via FHEM. <br>Current reception modes are (values can be compiled in or compiled out yourself) :
+  - CC110x Factory Default (standard values according to data sheet)
+  - Avantek
+  - Bresser_5in1
+  - Bresser_6in1
+  - Bresser_7in1
+  - Fine_Offset_WH51_434
+  - Fine_Offset_WH51_868
+  - Fine_Offset_WH57_434
+  - Fine_Offset_WH57_868
+  - Inkbird_IBS_P01R
+  - KOPP_FC
+  - Lacrosse_mode1
+  - Lacrosse_mode2
+  - PCA301
+  - Rojaflex
+  - ... some development´s

 Just clone the repo and open the project file with Visual Studio (only available for windows) or VSCode.